The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

-The model successfully reproduces the relative responses of aggregate and c-corporate variables estimated in the data.
-At the aggregate level, the model predicts a small response of output and investment, and a large fall in corporate tax revenues.
-Moreover, the response of investment is larger than that of output.
-At the c-corporate level, the model predicts an increase in payouts to shareholders larger than investment - in line with the data.
-Again, the response of investment is larger than that of output.\\ The intuition behind what happens can be broken down into two pieces.
+The intuition behind what happens can be broken down into two pieces.
 The first piece clarifies the response of c-corporations.
 Because of highly accelerated tax depreciation policy before the TCJA-17, the pre-reform corporate tax wedge was close to one ($\approx 0.97$ under the proposed calibration).
 As a result, the ability of the reform to further remove distortions was very limited in the first place, and ended up providing little stimulus to c-corporate investment.
 At the same time, the tax-savings due to the reform were large, and c-corporations found themselves with a sizable amount of additional cash.
-Given their limited desire to increase investment, they distributed a big share of this extra cash to their shareholders.\\ The second piece of intuition helps understand the even smaller response at the aggregate level.
-On the one hand, given a large share of pass-through businesses, the corporate provisions in the TCJA-17 applied to only $60\%$ of the productive sector (measured in terms of economic activity).
-On the other hand, the remaining $40\%$ was not only not stimulated, but was in fact put at a competitive disadvantage relative to prior the reform, which produced a shift of economic activity from pass-through businesses to c-corporations.
-Overall, this resulted in further dilution of the aggregate stimulus.
+Given their limited desire to increase investment, they distributed a big share of this extra cash to their shareholders.